Westpac branches and ATMs

 Ways to make payments.

-Customers can use Westpac One online banking from their computer or mobile device safely and securely at any time.
+You can use Westpac One digital banking from your computer, phone or tablet safely and securely at any time.

-• Get help setting this service up over the phone
+• Help you get set up over the phone

-• Book an in-branch appointment where a staff member can help with setting up and provide a demo on how to use online banking.
-Customers can bring their own device and use the branch Wi-Fi.
+• Book a branch appointment where we can help set you up and show you how to use digital banking.
+You can bring your own device and use the branch wi-fi.

-TXT or email reminders can be set up through Westpac One online banking to alert you when your account balance goes over or under a certain amount, or when a planned payment fails.
+You can set up text or email alerts can be set up through Westpac One digital banking if your account balance goes over or under a certain amount, or when a planned payment fails.

 Phone banking